vladshatilov/react_ChatApp/README.md

-## Type your name to the name field in top-right corner and chat with your colleagues!
+## Type your name to the name field in top-right corner,press enter and chat with your colleagues!